josefs/Gradualizer/Notes.md

   require some kind of abstraction on top of the mailbox in order to make it manageable.

+* No blame calculus in the first iteration of the type system.

 # Notes on how to represent types

 * The type any() should NOT be the same as untyped.
 The type any() is the